Applicable to MS SQL Server 2017, 2016, 2014, 2012, 2008, and older versions

 As a wise SQL administrator, you should always have plans of backing up the SQL database regularly.
 You can either choose a manual way or automated SQL Server backup software for help.

-If you haven't decided to choose which SQL backup software for protecting your database, you can try EaseUS Todo Backup Advanced Server which supports to back up SQL database for free in both manual and automatic ways.
+If you haven't decided to choose which SQL backup software for protecting your database, you can try EaseUS Todo Backup Advanced Server which supports backing up SQL databases for free in both manual and automatic ways.

 Was This Page Helpful?